cu-swe4s-fall-2019/test-driven-development-wehs7661/README.md

 - Created `test_get_data.py`, which is a Python code including 2 test methods for the unit testing of `get_data.py`
 - Created `data_viz.py`, which is a library including several plotting methods
 - Created `test_data_viz.py`, which is a Python code for unit testing of `data_viz.py`
+- Created `viz.py`, which is the main program for reading in the data and save a plot
+- Created `test_viz.py`, which is a Python code for unit testing of `viz.py`